FelixOnline/Sprinkler/readme.md

 ## Documentation:

 There are:
 * /message/:channel [POST] - Post a message to the specified channel.
 The message should be in JSON format.
-A header of "key" must be specified with the channel key.
+A header of "key" must be specified with the channel key or admin key.
 You will receive, in return, a JSON object which includes the current number of listeners in the field "listeners".
 * /channel [GET] - Lists all channels in JSON format
 * /channel/:channel [GET] - Obtain details on the specified channel, requires admin access.
 Will return a JSON object with fields "endpoint" (channel name), "listeners" (number of connected clients) and "key" (channel key)
 * /channel/:channel [POST] - Resets the channel key, requires admin access.
 Will return same response as the GET method (with a new key supplied)